kanangupta/sudoku/README.md

 digits is allowed, then the algorithm leaves that cell blank and moves back to the previous cell.
 The value in that cell is then incremented by one.
 This is repeated until the allowed value in the last (81st) cell is discovered.

+Our algorithm refines on backtracking by first using the candidate-checking method repeatedly in every recursive call to the function.
+The candiate-checking method uses some native set theory to determine possible candidates for every empty position.
+This reduces the workload for backtracking significantly as it first finds out the valid candidates and tried only those, instead of first trying every number and then removing the invalid ones, unlike traditional backtracking.

 Advantages of this method are: